semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-The `sem-service` script is a utility for starting, stopping and restarting background services with Docker that listens on 0.0.0.0.
+The `sem-service` script is a utility for starting, stopping and getting the status of background services based on Docker images.
+Started services will listens on 0.0.0.0 and their default port.
 The 0.0.0.0 IP address includes all the available network interfaces.

 #### Command Line Parameters

-The general form of a sem-service command is as follows:
+The general form of a `sem-service` command is as follows:

-    sem-service [start|stop|status] image_name
+    sem-service [start|stop|status] image_name [additional parameters]

 Therefore, each `sem-service` command requires two parameters: the first one is the task you want to perform and the second parameter is the Docker image that will be used for the task.

+All `additional parameters` will be forwarded directly to `docker run`.

 #### Dependencies

 The `sem-service` utility has no dependencies but it needs to be executed in a Docker environment.

+Additionally, `image_name` should be a valid Docker image name.
+The full list of available Docker images is available at https://hub.docker.com/u/library/.

 #### Examples